falberti/weathernet/PROJECT_SPEC.md

   variable for just the CN of the client certificate's subject; extract it from `$ssl_client_s_dn` with a regex `map` block.
 On success, forward the verified CN in a header (e.g. `X-Client-Cert-CN`) to `django`.

+  `GET /api/v1/public/summary` (Section 7.3) also gets its own exact-match location block, unauthenticated like `/api/v1/enroll` (Django's own API key check is the trust boundary there, not nginx) but additionally behind an nginx `limit_req_zone` — unlike every other unauthenticated path here, it has no per-request credential of its own and is reachable by anyone who finds the URL, so the rate limit is a real second layer, not just defense-in-depth theater.

 All services on one Docker network, defined in `docker-compose.yml`.
 Use named volumes for `postgres` and `grafana` data so `docker compose down`